SmritiSrinivas3/Dice/README.md

 # Dice
 Dice made using HTML,CSS and Javascript.
-Took referance from tht tutorial by "Coding Artist" on youtube
+Took referance from the tutorial by "Coding Artist" on youtube